A key challenge for U.S. homeland security is achieving marine domain awareness

 technologies, or adapt commercially available networked sensors into both an

-unmanned maritime (UMV) and an aerial unmanned vehicle (UAV) to create a
+unmanned maritime vehicle (UMV) and an aerial unmanned vehicle (UAV) to create a

 maritime domain Common Operational Picture (COP) that will enable the U.S.